godotengine/godot-docs/tutorials/networking/high_level_multiplayer.rst

 High level networking in Godot is managed by the :ref:`SceneTree <class_SceneTree>`.

 Each node has a ``multiplayer`` property, which is a reference to the ``MultiplayerAPI`` instance configured for it by the scene tree.
-Initially, every node is configured with the same default ``MultiplayerAPI`` object.
+Initially, every node is configured with the same default ``SceneMultiplayer`` object, which inherits ``MultiplayerAPI``.

 It is possible to create a new ``MultiplayerAPI`` object and assign it to a ``NodePath`` in the the scene tree, which will override ``multiplayer`` for the node at that path and all of its descendants.